copperdogma/ai-feed-consolidator/docs/commands-reference.md

 20240120: Updated by Cam Marsollier with Claude 3.5 Sonnet to add code quality commands
 20240320: Updated by Cam Marsollier with Claude 3.5 Sonnet to add test commands
+20240326: Updated by Cam Marsollier with Claude 3.5 Sonnet to add migration best practices

 This document serves as the authoritative reference for commands, paths, and operations specific to the AI Feed Consolidator project.